 Stress: are we coping?

-For Mental Health Awareness Week 2018 we are focusing on stress.
+For Mental Health Awareness Week 2018 we focused on stress.
 This report looks at the prevalence of stress in the UK and its implications.
 It also focuses on what we can do to manage and reduce stress and our recommendations for the government in creating a stress-free UK.

 While stress isn't a mental health problem in itself, it often leads to depression, anxiety, self-harm and suicide.
 It can also lead to physical health problems such as cardiovascular disease and joint and muscle problems.